 Applications for membership in the American Bar Association/Law Student Division (ABA/LSD) will be available to first-year students during the summer.
 The annual membership fee is only $25.
 Among the benefits immediately available to you as a member of the ABA/LSD are a free subscriptions to the ABA Journal and Student Lawyer; discounted section memberships, including pertinent publications; networking opportunities with prominent members of the legal profession; bar review course discounts; optional medical insurance and ABA-logo no fee Visa and MasterCard; and hotel and car rental discounts.
 Student members also receive their first year of ABA membership following graduation FREE!
 For more information, contact the ABA/LSD Representative in the Student Bar Association (SBA) Office.

-ACADEMIC SUPPORT AND WRITING CENTER
+ACADEMIC SUCCESS AND WRITING CENTER

 Southwestern is committed to providing all students with a quality legal education, as well as ensuring that all students are given every opportunity to succeed.
 There are a myriad of programs and resources to help students successfully navigate the maze of law school.